pivilartisant/france-chomage/docs/ADDING_CATEGORIES.md

     enabled: true
 ```

-To create forum topics automatically, use the scripts in `scripts/telegram/`.

 **Note:** Environment variables for topic IDs are no longer supported.
 All topic management is done through `categories.yml`.

 ## Validation